 image from Stuart B at Creative Commons

 Asthma is a chronic lung disease that affects as many as 334 million people worldwide.
 Asthma can cause substantial burden to people, often leading to a reduced quality of life due to both physical effects and also psychological and social effects.
-Asthma is a particularly serious burden in low- and middle-income countries least able to afford the costs.
-Most asthma-related deaths occur in low- and lower-middle income countries.1
+Environment plays a significant role in both the development of asthma and as triggers of asthma episodes, sometimes called asthma attacks.

 Asthma has a global distribution with a relatively higher burden of disease in Australia

 and New Zealand, some countries in Africa, the Middle East and South America, and northwestern Europe.
-Asthma symptoms became more common in children from 1993 to 2003 in many low- and middle-income countries which previously had low levels.
-However, in most high-prevalence countries, the prevalence of asthma changed little and even declined in a few countries.2
+A 2014 report concluded that asthma symptoms became more common in children from 1993 to 2003 in many low- and middle-income countries which previously had low levels.
+However, in most countries where the rates are highest, the prevalence of asthma changed little and even declined in a few countries.3

-In the United States, about 24 million people, including about one in eleven children, are affected.3 Asthma was estimated to cost the US about $56 billion in medical costs, lost school and work days, and early deaths in 2007.4 According to the American Lung Association, asthma is one of the most common chronic disorders in childhood and a leading cause of hospitalization in children, as well as one of the leading causes of school absenteeism.5
+In the United States, about 24 million people, including about one in eleven children, are affected.4 Asthma was estimated to cost the US about $56 billion in medical costs, lost school and work days, and early deaths in 2007.5 According to the American Lung Association, asthma is one of the most common chronic disorders in childhood and a leading cause of hospitalization in children, as well as one of the leading causes of school absenteeism.6

-According to a 2012 report from the National Center for Health Statistics, the rates of asthma in the US are increasing.7 In 2014, asthma affected 7.7 percent of the US population, about 24 million people.
+Rates of asthma in the US are increasing, according to a 2012 report from the National Center for Health Statistics.8 In 2014, asthma affected 7.7 percent of the US population, about 24 million people.
 The rates were higher among children under 18 overall (8.6 percent) than in adults (7.4 percent).
-Females (9 percent) in the US experience asthma at greater rates than males (6.3 percent).8
+Females (9 percent) in the US experience asthma at greater rates than males (6.3 percent).9

 Asthma is not a single disease; its origins can differ from one person to another.
 Typically, people with asthma experience recurrent attacks of breathlessness, wheezing, chest tightness and coughing.
 The underlying process includes inflammation of the airways, reversible obstruction of the flow of air in and out of the lungs, and the tendency of the airways to overreact to stimuli.
 People with asthma have similar symptoms, but the origins and triggers of the disease may differ considerably from person to person.

-Most commonly, asthma is a multifactorial disease, although in some individuals a single factor may be predominantly responsible for its onset—for example, an exposure to a chemical airway sensitizer like formaldehyde11 or an isocyanate.12 After asthma develops, various exposures can trigger or exacerbate an asthmatic episode.
+Most commonly, asthma is a multifactorial disease, although in some individuals a single factor may be predominantly responsible for its onset—for example, an exposure to a chemical airway sensitizer like formaldehyde12 or an isocyanate.13 After asthma develops, various exposures can trigger or exacerbate an asthmatic episode.

 When we regard environmental factors in asthma, we consider both causes of asthma and triggers for asthma episodes or attacks.
 Causes of asthma (substances or conditions that contribute to the development of asthma) can differ from triggers of asthma (those things that cause an asthma attack, or make it worse), but sometimes they overlap.
 For example, tobacco smoke and traffic-related air pollution can both cause the onset of asthma in people who previously did not have the disorder as well as trigger asthma attacks in people already diagnosed.

 Obesity increases the risk of developing asthma, worsens asthma symptoms and leads to poor asthma control.
-Maternal obesity during pregnancy is also associated with increased risk for asthma in the offspring.14
+Maternal obesity during pregnancy is also associated with increased risk for asthma in the offspring.15

 In addition to tobacco smoke and traffic-related air pollution as mentioned, other exposures that may cause the onset of asthma, but for which the evidence is highly suggestive but less well established, include allergens from dust mites, rodents, cockroaches, pets and mold, as well as psychosocial stress.